curtispolic/superautodungeon/README.md

 - Basic Heroes vs Enemies combat
 - Main Menu with half of the buttons working
 - Base UI for gameplay
-- 2 hero classes with no features
+- 2 hero classes
-- Shop (this task was herculean)
+- Shop
 - Levels, rooms, filled combats
 - Combat steps for backline units
-- Feature complete mouseover
+- Feature complete mouseover and descriptions

 To Do in Rough Order:
-- Fully describe each class and enemy properly
 - Create mana icon and animations
 - Add 2 more classes (priest, archer)
 - Add 2 or 3 more enemies (goblin, dark wizard, ogre)